by Robert A. Muenchen

 In R, a single analysis can include variables from multiple data sets.
 That usually requires that the observations be in identical order in each data set.
 Over the years I have had countless clients come in to merge data sets that they were convinced had the exact same observations in precisely the same order.
 However, a quick check on the files showed that they usually did not match up!
 It’s always safer to merge by key variables (like ID) if possible.
 So by enabling such analyses, R seems to be asking for disaster and I recommend merging files when possible by key variables before doing an analysis whenever possible.

 Why does R allow such a dangerous operation?
 Because it provides useful flexibility.
 For example, from one dataset, you might plot regression lines of variable x against variable y for each of three groups on the same plot.
 From another dataset you might get group labels to add directly on the plot.
 This lets you avoid a legend that makes your readers look back and forth between the legend and the lines.
 The label dataset would contain only three variables: the group labels and their x-y locations.
 That’s a dataset of only 3 observations so merging that with the main data set makes little sense.

 Inconsistent Ways to Analyze Multiple Variables

 If that were the whole story, it would not be that hard to learn.
 Unfortunately, R functions are quite inconsistent in both what objects they accept and how many.
 In contrast to the summary example above, R’s max function can accept any number of variables separated by commas.
-However, its cor function cannot; they must be in a data frame.
+However, its cor function cannot; they must be in a matrix or a data frame.
 R’s mean function accepts only a single variable and cannot directly handle multiple variables even if they are in a single data frame.
-These inconsistencies simply need to be memorized.
+The popular graphing package ggplot2 does not accept variables unless they’re combined into a data frame.
+These frustrating inconsistencies simply need to be memorized.